coveooss/tgf/README.md

 ### Why use TGF

-Using `TGF` ensure that all your users are using the same set of tools to run infrastructure configuration even if they are working on different environments (`linux`, `Microsoft Windows`, `Mac OSX`, etc).
+Using `TGF` ensures all your users are using the same set of tools to run infrastructure configuration even if they are working on different environments (`linux`, `Microsoft Windows`, `Mac OSX`, etc).

-`Terraform` is very sensitive to the version used and if one user update to a newer version, the state files will be marked with the latest version and all other user will have to update their `Terraform` version to the latest used one.
+`Terraform` is very sensitive to the version used and if one user updates to a newer version, the state files will be marked with the latest version and all other users will have to update their `Terraform` version to the latest used one.

-Also, tools such as `AWS CLI` are updated on a regular basis and people don't tend to update their version regularly, resulting in many different version among your users.
-If someone make a script calling a new feature of the `AWS` api, that script may break when executed by another user that has an outdated version.
+Also, tools such as `AWS CLI` are updated on a regular basis and people don't tend to update their version regularly, resulting in many versions among your users.
+If someone makes a script calling a new feature of the `AWS` api, that script may break when executed by another user that has an outdated version.

 ## Installation

 On `mac` and `linux`:

-You can run the `get-latest-tgf.sh` script to check if you have the latest version of tgf installed and install it if needed:
+You can run the `get-latest-tgf.sh` script to check if you have the latest version of tgf installed and install it as needed:

 ```bash
 curl https://raw.githubusercontent.com/coveooss/tgf/master/get-latest-tgf.sh | bash